How To Make A Refreshing Virgin Mojito Mocktail Recipe At Home

 Why the Virgin Mojito Is More Than Just a Mocktail

-The Virgin Mojito isn’t simply a Mojito with the rum left out — it’s a drink that stands proudly on its own.
-Crisp, aromatic, and packed with refreshing flavour, it’s become a staple on bar menus across Australia and beyond.
+The Virgin Mojito isn’t simply a Mojito with the rum removed — it’s a drink that stands confidently on its own.
+Crisp, aromatic, and endlessly refreshing, it has earned a permanent place on menus across Australia and beyond.

-Anytime friendly: Cocktails often feel like “evening drinks.”
-A Virgin Mojito works just as well at lunch, after sport, or as a mid-arvo pick-me-up.
+• Anytime friendly: Unlike many cocktails, a Virgin Mojito works just as well at lunch, after sport, or as a mid-afternoon refresher.

 A Brief History: From Cuba to the World

-The Mojito traces back to 16th-century Cuba, when sailors drank a concoction called El Draque, named for Sir Francis Drake.
-It combined lime, mint, sugar, and rough aguardiente (a forerunner to rum) to ward off scurvy and boost morale.
+The Mojito traces its roots back to 16th-century Cuba, when sailors drank a concoction known as El Draque.
+Named after Sir Francis Drake, it combined lime, mint, sugar, and rough aguardiente to ward off scurvy and boost morale.

-As rum production refined in the 19th century, the Mojito evolved into the refreshing mix of rum, lime, mint, sugar, and soda water we know today.
-Hemingway famously loved them in Havana, cementing its status as a cultural icon.
+As rum production improved in the 19th century, the drink evolved into the classic Mojito we know today.
+Ernest Hemingway famously enjoyed them in Havana, cementing the Mojito’s place in cocktail history.

-The Virgin Mojito came much later, created to give everyone the chance to enjoy the Mojito’s lively balance of flavours without the alcohol.
-In Australia, it’s now a firm favourite in bars, restaurants, and home kitchens alike — part of the growing mindful drinking movement.
+The Virgin Mojito emerged much later, offering the same lively balance of flavours without alcohol.
+In Australia, it has become a staple in bars, cafés, and homes alike — a reflection of the growing mindful-drinking movement.

 Ingredients That Make the Virgin Mojito Shine